How It Helps

 This product is gluten-free, Non-GMO.

-One dropper (1 ml) provides 1,000 mcg liquid Vitamin B12 Methylcobalamin Supplement.
-Each bottle contains 30 servings.
-Natural cherry-flavor.
+One serving provides 1,000 mcg of Vitamin B12 Methylcobalamin Supplement.
+Each bottle contains 100 servings.

-Suggested Usage: As a dietary supplement, take one dropper (1 ml) daily or as directed by your health care professional.
+Suggested Usage: As a dietary supplement, take one capsule daily or as directed by your health care professional.

 Cooper Complete products are verified, and lot tested.
 If you would like a copy of a Certificate of Authenticity for a specific product or to learn more about our testing process and results, please contact us at customerservice@coopercomplete.com or call our team directly at 888.393.2221 9 a.m. until 5 p.m.
 Monday-Friday central time (CST).